charlax/professional-programming/README.md

 > “A complex system that works is invariably found to have evolved from a simple system that worked.
 A complex system designed from scratch never works and cannot be patched up to make it work.
 You have to start over, beginning with a working simple system.”

-John Gall, General systemantics, an essay on how systems work, and especially how they fail...
+John Gall, General systemantics, an essay on how systems work, and especially how they fail..., 1975 (this quote is sometime referred as "Galls' law")

 ### Reading